lhehnke/lhehnke.github.io/_posts/2019-06-02-openscience-follower-analysis.md

 <p align="center"><img src="https://raw.githubusercontent.com/lhehnke/lhehnke.github.io/master/img/osci-followers/pos-neg-word-counts-1.png" vspace="50px"/></p>

-To get a broader picture of the most common positive and negative words, they can also be visualize in a comparison cloud.
+To get a broader picture of the most common positive and negative words, they can also be visualized in a comparison cloud.

 ```r
 # Plot comparison cloud